tropy/tropy/res/plugins/README.md

   In the previous example, your plugin will receive an `options` parameter with `fileName` set to the value selected via the plugin preferences.

-* **type** has a default value of 'string' if omitted, corresponding to a regular text box.
+* **type** determines the type of input control Tropy will use for the parameter in the plugins preference pane.
+Its default value of 'string', if omitted, corresponds to a regular text box.
 Other possibilities are `boolean` for a checkbox, `number` for a number input, `template` for a dropdown menu of templates, `property` for a dropdown menu of linked data properties, or `save-file` for a dialog to choose a file location.

-* **default** sets the parameter's default value.
+* **default** optionally sets the parameter's default value.

 * **label** is a mandatory string which appears as the parameter's label in the plugin preferences.